Oakland County Employees’ Retirement System and Oakland County Voluntary Employees’ Beneficiary Association v. Sotera Health Company

 |Case Leaders:||Hannah Ross, Avi Josefson, Scott R. Foglietta|

-On January 24, 2023, Bernstein Litowitz Berger & Grossmann LLP (“BLB&G”) filed a class action lawsuit in the U.S. District Court for the Northern District of Ohio alleging violations of the federal securities laws by Sotera Health Company (“Sotera” or the “Company”), certain of the Company’s current and former senior executives, members of the Company’s Board of Directors, Sotera’s private equity shareholders, and the underwriters of the November 20, 2020, initial public offering (“IPO”) and March 18, 2021, secondary public offering (“SPO”) of Sotera stock.
-The action is brought on behalf of all persons or entities that purchased or otherwise acquired Sotera common stock: (i) pursuant and/or traceable to the Company’s IPO conducted on or around November 20, 2020; (ii) pursuant and/or traceable to the Company’s SPO conducted on or around March 18, 2021; and/or (iii) between November 20, 2020 and September 19, 2022, inclusive (the “Class Period”).
+On January 24, 2023, Bernstein Litowitz Berger & Grossmann filed a class action lawsuit alleging violations of the federal securities laws in the United States District Court for the Northern District of Ohio against Sotera Health Company (“Sotera” or the “Company”), certain of the Company’s current and former senior executives, members of the Company’s Board of Directors, Sotera’s private equity shareholders, and the underwriters of the November 20, 2020, initial public offering (“IPO”) and March 18, 2021, secondary public offering (“SPO”) of Sotera stock.
+That complaint was brought on behalf of investors in Sotera common stock between November 20, 2020 and September 19, 2022, inclusive (the “Class Period”) as well as investors that purchased Sotera common stock in or traceable to the IPO and SPO.

 Sotera’s Alleged Fraud